zhadier/Rent-A-Movie/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome and highly encouraged!
+We feel that your input is what helps us grow so you're always Welcome :)

 Feel free to check the [issues page](../../issues/).